 For others, supply chain sustainability can also be viewed as managing environmental and social impacts in and through networks of suppliers, manufacturers, distributors and customers, in line with sustainable development goals.
 This includes all phases of the supply chain, from raw material extraction to product use and end of life.

-Why is sustainable purchasing important?
+Why is responsible purchasing important?

 In recent years, there has been increasing pressure on companies to incorporate sustainable behaviour into their overall strategy.
 These pressures come from different stakeholders, each with their own role in the market.